praveenraam/DailyCodingNote/OOP - Java/Exception Handling.md

 ### Hierarchy of Exception from object class
 ![[Pasted image 20241225113143.png]]

+### Throwable
+- Throwable is nothing but the super class of exceptions and error.
 ### Types of Exceptions

 There are two types of Exceptions